Whenever I travel to a new city, I explore the sights and take in the sounds with a lingering question in the back of my mind: could I live here?

 We heard the Cliffs of Moher were overrated and crowded and that Slieve League was a good substitute.
 Since it was only a short ride away from Glenveagh, we made the drive to the edge of County Donegal to take a peek.

-You can actually hike all the way to the farthest point to the ocean by following the trail along the top, but we opted to only go halfway and enjoy some summit views instead.
+You can actually hike all the way to the farthest point near the ocean by following the trail along the top, but we opted to only go halfway and enjoy some summit views instead.
 The views were gorgeous, the scenery stunning and most of all—cute sheep!

 Downpatrick Head (County Mayo)